Gunlom Falls, Kakadu National Park, Northern Territory © Tourism Australia

 By Stephanie Williams

 The Northern Territory’s summer (November to April) is its wet season, characterised by epic thunderstorms, overflowing creeks and blossoming vegetation.
 Darwin is always easygoing, but it slows even more in the wet season to match the daily rhythm of sunshine and showers.
-Visit Darwin's lush George Brown Botanic Gardens and sample a smorgasbord of local food in the open-air markets.
-See nature's pyrotechnics light the sky from a beachside pub.
-Swim in the clear waterholes of Berry Springs Nature Park next to flocks of tropical birds and watch lightning dance over waterfalls in Litchfield National Park.
-Experience the magic of the monsoon in Kakadu National Park and fly over spectacular Katherine Gorge when water levels are at their highest.
+Experience the magic of this season when you take in the spectacular experiences on offer.

 Visit Florence Falls at Litchfield National Park